opencypher/cypherdb/src/content/docs/visualization/kuzu-explorer/schema-panel.md

 ---
 title: Schema Panel
-description: Explore database schema visually with node and relationship table information in Kuzu Explorer.
+description: Explore database schema visually with node and relationship table information in CypherDB Explorer.
 ---

-If you click on the `Schema` tab in the top right corner of Kuzu Explorer, you get to the Schema Panel, where you can see the existing node and relationship tables in your database in a graph view.
+If you click on the `Schema` tab in the top right corner of CypherDB Explorer, you get to the Schema Panel, where you can see the existing node and relationship tables in your database in a graph view.
-The screenshot below shows the default schema you would see if you loaded the `demo-db` database that is bundled with Kuzu Explorer.
+The screenshot below shows the default schema you would see if you loaded the `demo-db` database that is bundled with CypherDB Explorer.

 <img src="/img/visualization/schema-panel.png" />